tazwilcock/app-download-landing-page/README.md

 # App Download Landing Page

-## 📐 Built With: HTML, CSS, Astro, and TailwindCSS
+## 📐 Built With: Astro and Tailwind

 See the [Finished Product](https://beamish-chebakia-27b7b5.netlify.app/)